EtienneBerube/MediaBender/README.md

 Every commit should be meaningful (even when you really want to die).
 For example, these are not acceptable:

-FUCK ME THIS DOESN'T WORK
+THIS DOESN'T WORK
-FUCK ME THIS WORK
+THIS WORK
-FUCK ME THIS WORKS BUT I DON'T KNOW WHY
+THIS WORKS BUT I DON'T KNOW WHY
 kjflkjhsdhfajshdflakfsjdh

 Even if a dummy file was added, the commit message should be: